csev/networks-code/gmane/README.txt

 organzation does the most"?
 This is done using gbasic.py:

 python gbasic.py
+How many to dump?
+5
 Loaded messages= 51330 subjects= 25033 senders= 1584

-Top 40 Email list participants steve.swinsburg@gmail.com 2657
+Top 5 Email list participants
+steve.swinsburg@gmail.com 2657
 azeckoski@unicon.net 1742
 ieb@tfd.co.uk 1591
-...
+csev@umich.edu 1304
+david.horwitz@uct.ac.za 1184

-Top 40 Email list organizations gmail.com 7339
+Top 5 Email list organizations gmail.com 7339
 umich.edu 6243
 uct.ac.za 2451
 indiana.edu 2258
-...
+unicon.net 2055

 You can look at the data in index.sqlite and if you find a problem, you can update the Mapping table and DNSMapping table in content.sqlite and re-run gmodel.py.